Register a compliment/concernCustomer Care Form

 High School PreparationStudents planning to study chemistry at Oakwood should include as many science and mathematics courses as possible in high school, and they should endeavor to make superior grades in these courses.
 The following courses are strongly recommended: Algebra I, Algebra II, Precalculus, Geometry, Biology, Chemistry, and Physics.

 Application for AdmissionTo be admitted as a major in the Department of Chemistry, students must have completed at least 32 hours of course work, including EN 112 Freshman Composition, and have an overall minimum GPA of 2.25.

 Exit ExaminationsChemistry majors will be required to take an exit examination prepared by the American Chemical Society that will be administered in the junior year.
 The examination is designed to ascertain the student’s general knowledge of the subject areas of general, organic, analytical, physical chemistry, instrumental methods and biochemistry.
-A minimum of 40 percent is required for passing, and if failed, the student may repeat the examination in the senior year.
-Allied health majors will be required to take an exit examination that will be administered in the junior or last year of their respective pre-professional program.
-A minimum of 50 percent is required for passing.
+A minimum of 45 percent is required for passing, and if failed, the student may repeat the examination in the senior year.